Demarcation Problem

 When Isaac Newton arrived on the scene nearly two thousand years later, he united the Earthly and heavenly realms, demonstrating that the falling of an apple and the orbit of the moon abide by the same principles of motion.[1]
 Newton showed that the traditional distinction between Earthly and heavenly objects was illusory.
 I propose that we continue the synthesis launched by Newton.
 It is an illusion that there exist two independent realms, one natural and one supernatural.
 We need a unified perspective.

-Albert Einstein expressed a similarly unified perspective, as when he allegedly said, “There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle.”[2]
-Ludwig Wittgenstein agreed, insisting in proposition 1 of his Tractatus that “The world is all that is the case.”
+Ludwig Wittgenstein expressed a similarly unified perspective, insisting in proposition 1 of his Tractatus that “The world is all that is the case.”
 Carl Sagan recognized a single classification when he remarked during the opening scene of his Cosmos television series that “The cosmos is all that is or ever was or ever will be.”
 Joseph Conrad, in the preface to The Shadow Line, put it more explicitly, “Whatever falls under the dominion of our senses must be in nature and, however exceptional, cannot differ in its essence from all other effects of the visible and tangible world of which we are a self-conscious part.”

 These proclamations may seem strident and closed-minded to a person who naively presumes that there must be some intelligible distinction between natural events and supernatural events.
 But there is, in fact, no intelligible distinction to be made.
 All we ever know are events.
 The events we witness are not categorically differentiated into natural and supernatural.
 By convention, we usually say that events we observe in our daily lives fall within the natural realm, but the adjective natural adds no new information to the phenomenological description of an event.